pulse-browser/gluon/docs/content/reference/config.md

 ## appId

-A reverse DNS identifier for the browser
+A reverse DNS identifier for the browser.

 ```json
 {